aaz25/431-2021/quizzes/README.md

 # Quizzes

-Details on the Quizzes will appear at the links below, at the times indicated on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).
+Details on the Quizzes will appear at the links below.
+See the [Course Calendar](https://thomaselove.github.io/431/calendar.html) for all course deadlines.

 Quiz | Instructions | Deadline
 :---: | :---: | :---: